Garden Renovation Costs

 Gardening

-Plant-filled Garden borders are an essential component of any garden renovation.
-They're a great way to add colour, contour, aroma, and size to your outdoor space and connect sections and create privacy.
+Plant-filled Garden borders are essential to any garden renovation.
+They're a great way to add colour, contour, aroma, and size to your outdoor space, connect sections, and create privacy.

 Patio Cost

 A patio is just a simple and practical way to boost the use of your yard by providing a durable and multifunctional space for sitting and socialising.
-Patios are typically priced by size, with a price per square metre that differs depending on the material used.
+Patios are typically priced by size, with a price per m² that differs depending on the material used.

-A patio will cost between £80 and £90 per square metre, including digging and levelling the space, installing a membrane, stuffing it with cement and sand, laying the slabs, mortaring, and cleaning up.
+A patio will cost between £80 and £90 per m², including digging and levelling the space, installing a membrane, stuffing it with cement and sand, laying the slabs, mortaring, and cleaning up.

-✔ It provides a place to relax in your garden
+✔ It provides you with a welcome place to relax in your garden.

 Expert gardeners have the abilities, experience, and equipment to make the most of your outdoor spaces while maintaining them.